geoneric/fern/Documents/Texts/DataModel/DataModel.rst

 * Province per country.
 * Etc, etc, etc.

-A feature has exactly one domain.
+A feature has exactly one domain, so it is not possible to model humans by points and volumes in one and the same feature, for example.

 A feature has zero or more attributes.
 All these attributes have values for all spatio-temporal locations in the feature's domain, either directly, or indirectly using a larger scale sub-feature.
+Missing values are explicitly marked as such.

 Domain
 ------